-That’s a remarkable recording for the great Ab Baars Trio plus and a track that I did, called The Year was 1503, which was the first time I had done any stand-up recording.
-My experience’s at the Granit Hotel, and accompanying comedians were the inspiration for the scenario.
+That’s a remarkable recording for the great Ab Baars Trio plus and a track I did, called The Year was 1503, which was the first time I had done any stand-up recording.
+My experience’s at the Granit Hotel, and comedians were the inspiration for the scenario.
 When you play for comedians, you have to watch out, because they improvise a lot.
 Anyway, 1503 is like the comedic theater with characters out of the band, people playing an all that.

 In 1998 Verna Gillis’ husband, Brad Graves passed away.
 Also, one month later your wife suffered a stroke and was admitted to a nursing home.